 Although TEM-derived particle sizes and SMPS measurements agree well for >10 nm particles, larger particles are affected by sampling uncertainties and thus lager errors in Fig. 4: Due to the smaller number concentrations of particles >10 nm counting uncertainties increase for these sizes.
-Where several hundred or thousands of <10 nm particles diffuse onto the grid per μm2 within the sampling time of 2h, larger particles are only collected at significantly lower numbers on the grid (Fig. 3).
+Where several hundred or thousands of <10 nm particles diffuse onto the grid per $\mu$ m within the sampling time of 2h, larger particles are only collected at significantly lower numbers on the grid (Fig. 3).
 Moreover, smaller particles can more easily be assumed to be spherical whereas particles >10 nm are mostly agglomerates.
-This results in an underestimation of the larger particles due lower diffusion constants of non-spherical particles compared to spherical ones.(Moskal and Payatakes, 2006; Wang et al., 2017) Furthermore, uncertainties in particle size arise as an accurate size characterization is increasingly difficult for larger fractal-like particles when circular shapes are assumed to calculate particle sizes.
+This results in an underestimation of the larger particles due to lower diffusion constants of non-spherical particles compared to spherical ones.(Moskal and Payatakes, 2006; Wang et al., 2017) Furthermore, uncertainties in particle diameters increase for larger, fractal-like particles because the assumption of circular shapes becomes less accurate..